ernfrid/long-read-validation/README.md

 Long-read validation
 ====================

-Long-read validation of BEDPE structural variation
+Long-read validation of BEDPE structural variation.
+This follows the strategy utilized to evaluate the svtools pipeline.
+For the earlier strategy used in [Layer _et al._](http://genomebiology.com/2014/15/6/R84), see the lumpy\_paper tag.

 ## Table of Contents
 1. [Quick start](#quick-start)